WesH0use/AWS_Developer_Notes/EC2_Development.md

 When the target type is IP, you can specify IP addresses from specific CIDR blocks only.
 You can't specify publicly routable IP addresses.

+### You are designing a high-performance application that requires millions of connections.
+You have several EC2 instances running Apache2 web servers and the application will require capturing the user’s source IP address and source port without the use of X-Forwarded-For.
+Which of the following options will meet your needs?

+**Network Load Balancer**

+A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
+It can handle millions of requests per second.
+After the load balancer receives a connection request, it selects a target from the target group for the default rule.
+It attempts to open a TCP connection to the selected target on the port specified in the listener configuration. **Incoming connections remain unmodified, so application software need not support X-Forwarded-For**.